How To Extend A Lease

 - Your property will be harder to sell if buyers can’t secure a mortgage against it.

-- Your pool of buyers will be limited to cash buyers only who are fewer in number and tend to be most interested in bargains.
+- Your pool of buyers will be limited to cash house buyers only who are fewer in number and tend to be most interested in bargains.

 Should I extend my lease or buy share of freehold?